drzhelnov/drzhelnov.github.io/usmle/im/web-based-assignments.md

-# Internal Medicine Clerkship: Week 1
+# Internal Medicine Clerkship: Web Based Educational Assignments For Independent Learning

 [Internal Medicine Clerkship - Syllabus (PDF)](/usmle/im/Internal-Medicine.pdf)

-## WEB BASED EDUCATIONAL ASSIGNMENTS FOR INDEPENDENT LEARNING

 Proof of completion of the following three web-based assignments along with your patient log will complete to your portfolio for medicine.
 As part of their evaluation students need to bring this portfolio to the end-of-clerkship oral exam.